-Your period of performance must be between six and twelve months, and it must have a start date between January 1, 2025, and September 1, 2026.
-It must start on the first day of the month and end on the last day of a month.
+Your period of performance must be between six and twelve months, and it must have a start date between January 1, 2026, and September 1, 2027.
+It must start on the first day of the month and end on the last day of the month.